quantumlib/Stim/doc/python_api_reference_vDev.md

 > running through the bulk then the starting edges will have degree at least 2.
 >
 > Args:
->     model: The detector error model to search for undetectable errors.
 >     dont_explore_detection_event_sets_with_size_above: Truncates the search space by refusing to
 >         cross an edge (i.e. add an error) when doing so would produce an intermediate state that
 >         has more detection events than this limit.